Yoshi: Luigi no die!

 Wrex: Well, you're here now.
 Ah, the benefits of a redundant nervous system!

 Shepard: ...yeah...
 Humans don't have those.

 Joker: Come on!
-It'll be just like the old days.
+It'll be better than the old days.

 - The Simpsons

 Homer: Then I heard the sound that all Arctic explorers dread... the pitiless bark of the sea lion! [gasp] He'll be killed!

 Marge: Homer, he obviously got out alive if he wrote the article.

 Homer: Don't be so...[flips page] oh, you're right.

 - In another episode, Grandpa is trying to convince Homer to not attempt to climb the "Murderhorn" mountain:

 Grampa: Son, don't go up that mountain!
 You'll die up there like I did!